The second conditional (el segundo condicional)

 What it is (qué es)

-In Book 3 we learned the first conditional for possible or probable situations: If it rains, I'll stay home.
-The second conditional is for imaginary or unlikely situations.
+The first conditional is used for possible or probable situations: If it rains, I'll stay home.
+The second conditional is for imaginary or hypothetical situations.
 It is built with if + past simple, followed by would + infinitive.

-🔹 En el Libro 3 aprendimos el primer condicional para situaciones posibles o probables: If it rains, I'll stay home.
-El segundo condicional es para situaciones imaginarias o improbables.
+🔹 El primer condicional se usa para situaciones posibles o probables: If it rains, I'll stay home.
+El segundo condicional es para situaciones imaginarias o hipotéticas.
 Se forma con if + past simple, seguido de would + infinitivo.

 If I had more money, I would travel the world.